 Once you're on your PayPal settings page, click the Security tab, and then click Edit beside where it says "Password".

 Click in the box that says "Current Password" and type in the password that you are currently using to protect your PayPal account.
 Then, click in the box labelled "New Password" and type in the password that you want to use to protect your PayPal account from now on.
 Then click in the box labelled "Confirm New Password" and type in a copy of the password that you just picked.
 Finish up by clicking Change Password.

 That's how to give your PayPal account a new password if you're already able to log into your PayPal account.
-If you can't get into your account because you've forgotten your password, see our How to Reset Your PayPal Password tutorial.
+If you can't get into your account because you've forgotten your password, see our next tutorial: How to Reset Your PayPal Password.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.